top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 An evaluation of our goals and the reached performance can be found in the [Performance Evaluation](#saviors-final-formal) section.

 Our ***approach*** is simply based on analysing incoming pictures for obstacles and trying to track them to make the algorithm more robust against outliers.
 Since we only rely on the monocular camera, we do not have any direct depth information given.
 In theory, it would be possible to estimate the depth of each pixel through some monocular visual odometry algorithm considering multiple consecutive images.
 However this would be extremely computationally expensive.
-The large amount of motion blur in our setup, a missing IMU (for estimating the absolute scale) and the additional computational costs further argue against such an approach.
+The large amount of motion blur in our setup, a missing IMU (for estimating the absolute scale) further argue against such an approach.
 In our approach we use the extrinsic calibration to estimate the position of the given obstacles.
 The intuition behind that is that it is possible to assume that all pixels seen from the camera belong to the ground plane (except for obstacles which stand out of it) and that the Duckikebot's relative position to this ground plane stays constant.
 Therefore you can assign a real world 3D coordinate to every pixel seen with the camera.
 For more details refer to the [section below](#saviors-functionality-computer-vision).

 The final output is supposed to look as [](#fig:part_1_image_final).